cango91/solitaire/docs/readme.md

 }
 class Card {
     // Static fields will hold suite and color "coding"
-    // Static methods will provide comparing functionality
     // Will hold the necessary information for a card, i.e. face up/down, value, suite
     // flip(){}
-    // Render method
-    // Sub-render methods responsible for manipulating DOM elements and animations -> remove from owning slot, create in the new owning slot.
-Or is this better suited for the Pile class?
 }

 class Command {